cocoakang/photometric_feature_transformer/README.md

 to be released.

 ### [DiLiGenT-MV](https://sites.google.com/site/photometricstereodata/mv)
-Please checkout the brach diligent-mv and then follow the instruction in README.md.
+Please checkout the brach diligent_mv and then follow the instruction in README.md.

 License
 ---